UniversalDependencies/UD_English-ParTUT/README.md

 ParTUT is a morpho-syntactically annotated collection of Italian/French/English parallel sentences, which includes texts from different sources and representing different genres and domains, released in several formats.

-ParTUT data can be downloaded [here](http://www.di.unito.it/~tutreeb/treebanks.html) and [here](https://github.com/msang/partut-repo).

-ParTUT comprises approximately 167,000 tokens, with an average amount of 2,100 sentences per language.
+The treebank comprises approximately 167,000 tokens, with an average amount of 2,100 sentences per language.
 The texts of the collection currently available were gathered from a large number of sources and domains:
 * the [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/2.0) open license;